Year 7 Information 2021

 Transition Booklet and Transition Tasks

-Letters from Current Year 7s
+Letters from Current Students

 This contains videos and playlists to help familiarise students with the school, answer any questions they may have about starting school in September.
 Videos include, virtual tours of the school, introductions to subject departments and key school staff.
 We will be adding new content throughout the summer term so please check back regularly and ask your parents to subscribe to the channel.
-YouTube does not allow children under 13 to sign up but you can view the videos without signing in by clicking the link below or searching for Coopers Coborn School Transition Channel,
+YouTube does not allow children under 13 to sign up but you can view the videos without signing in by clicking the links below or searching for Coopers Coborn School Transition Channel.

 About me booklet

 The about me booklet is for you to complete to help you new form tutor get to know you.
 You should give this to your tutor on the first day of term in September.
-We will send you a copy in the post but you will be able to download a .pdf copy from the bottom of this page shortly.
+We will send you a copy in the post but you will be able to download a .pdf copy from this page shortly.